Vahidba72/6_axis_robot_kinematic_simulation/README.md

   <li>Joint-space (direct joint angles)</li>
   <li>Cartesian-space (desired end-effector pose)</li>
 </ul>
 The project includes tools for <strong>FK, IK, Jacobian computation, and Cartesian velocity control</strong>, with support for tool offsets and joint limits.
+The code is written in a complete and modularized way so that it can be used in more general cases for other types of industrial arms.
+Only some parameters inside the code need to be modified.
+For the visualization of the code and better ability to check the results, a UR5e robot is simulated inside webots.
 </p>

 <h2 id="-features">✨ Features</h2>
 <ul>
   <li>Forward kinematics (FK) computation from joint angles.</li>
-  <li>Inverse kinematics (IK) control in Cartesian space with pseudoinverse or damped least squares.</li>
+  <li>Inverse kinematics (IK) control in Cartesian space with pseudoinverse.</li>
   <li>Jacobian calculation for differential kinematics.</li>
   <li>Velocity-based Cartesian control with angle-axis error computation.</li>
   <li>Webots integration for simulation of joint motors and sensors.</li>
   <li>Joint limits, max velocity constraints, and convergence thresholds.</li>
+  <li>Planning for a simplified pick and place task using pddl domain and problem.</li>

 </ul>

 <h2 id="-repo-structure">📁 Repository Structure</h2>
 <pre>
 UR5e_FK_IK/
-├── config.py            # UR5e parameters, joint limits, control gains
+├── config.py            # UR5e parameters, joint limits, control gains, and basically all the parameters that can be changed to change the type of the robot and the simulation conditions
 ├── geometric_model.py   # FK transformations for revolute/prismatic joints
 ├── kinematic_model.py   # Jacobian computation
 ├── cartesian_control.py # Cartesian velocity controller
-├── robot_base.py        # Webots robot interface (sensors & actuators)
+├── robot_base.py        # Webots robot interface setup (sensors & actuators)
 ├── utils.py             # Helper functions: YPRToRot, KinematicSimulation, parse_expr
-├── main.py              # Main simulation script for FK/IK control
-└── README.md            # This README (HTML-compatible)
+├── main.py              # Main simulation script to get the user input and implement the FK/IK control ├── My_Domain.pddl       # A pddl domain file for a pick and place task ├── My_Problem.pddl      # An example of a pick and place problem task to test the domain └── README.md            # This README (HTML-compatible)
 </pre>